VamshiPenuballi/zcoder/README.md

 # Zcode
 ZCoder is a dynamic coding platform designed to help developers practice coding problems, share solutions, and receive feedback from the community.
 This application supports multiple programming languages and provides a feature-rich interface for coding enthusiasts.

-#Featuers
+# Features
 Problem Statements: Browse and solve a variety of coding problems.
 Language Support: Supports JavaScript, Python, Java, and C++.
 User Solutions: Submit and view solutions from other users.
 Bookmarks: Bookmark solutions for quick access.
 Comments: Engage with the community by commenting on solutions.
 User Authentication: Secure user login and registration.

-#TechStack
+# Tech Stack

 #Frontend: React, Vite, CSS Modules

 #Backend: Node.js, Express